Arkansas vs. Auburn NCAA Football Odds, Plays and Insights | October 16, 2021

 - Arkansas and its opponents have gone over the current 53-point total in four of seven games (57.1%) this season.

-- In 50% of Auburn's games this season (3/6), the teams combined to score more than Saturday's over/under of 53.
+- So far this season, 50% of Auburn's games (3/6) have had more combined points than Saturday's over/under of 53.

-- Saturday's total is 14.3 points lower than the two team's combined 67.3 points per game average.
+- Saturday's over/under is 14.3 points lower than the two team's combined 67.3 points per game average.

-- The 43.7 combined points per game that these two squads have allowed this season are 9.3 fewer than the 53 total in this contest.
+- The 43.7 combined points per game that these two squads have allowed this season are 9.3 fewer than the 53 over/under in this contest.

 - The Razorbacks and their opponents have scored an average of 53.1 points per game in 2021, 0.1 more than Saturday's total.